Brand Name(s): Desyrel, Desyrel Dividose, Oleptro, Trazodone D

 - See also "What Are Side Effects Associated with Using Trazodone?"

-- Administer shortly after meal; if drowsiness occurs, decrease dosage or give most of divided dosage at bedtime
+- Administer shortly after a meal; if drowsiness occurs, decrease the dosage or give most of the divided dosage at bedtime

-- Discontinue if prolonged or inappropriate erection occurs
+- Discontinue if a prolonged or inappropriate erection occurs

 - Discontinue if reduction of white blood cells

 - Use caution in patients with risk of seizures